The History of Dry January

 Explore different non-alcoholic drink options throughout the month.
-Since this is a beverage company after all, I can’t help but suggest ordering some Sweet Crude and trying one of our Terpene-forward CBD Cocktails.
+Since this is a beverage company after all, I can’t help but suggest ordering some Crisp & Crude and trying one of our Botanical-forward CBD Cocktails.
 I find the benefits of CBD to be helpful for relaxation…perfect for an alcohol replacement.
 There are a ton of NA beverage options out there.
 I suggest following @sans_bar and @zeroproofnation for beverage reviews and other helpful content.
 Meanwhile, if you want to mix some alcohol free cocktails at home, check out @thesoberxbartender.

 3. Follow Accounts That Will Inspire You (if you use social media)